LoveCommunity/love.dart/README.md

 ## Presentation Effect (With Flutter)

-We've mentioned earlier `presentation effect` is triggered by react state change with declarative UI library:
+We've mentioned earlier `presentation effect` is triggered by react to state change with declarative UI library:

 ```dart
   .reactState(